chisumo2016/renting-office-app/reservation.md

 ## Cancel  Reservations Endpoint

-[ ] Must be authenticated  & email verified
+[ x ] Must be authenticated  & email verified
 [ ] Token (if exists) must allow `office.cancel`
 [ ] Can only cancel their own reservation
 [ ] Can only cancel  an active reservation that has a start_date in the future